aetherscry/ethics_fall2025_jackson/_casestudy/case-study_games.md

 Consumers were not given an expiration date for the game they were purchasing.
 What if they’re still playing, or still want to down the line?
 Are they meant to cut the loss of value they didn’t get from their purchase?

 Refunds are a complicated topic for the sheer variety of games on the market, and the variety of games that are shut down.
 Personally, I don’t see refunds being the solution for consumer rights in video games.
-It’s something that I see companies pushing back against, and something that’s difficult to find a logical middle ground on.
+It’s something that I see companies pushing back against, and something that’s difficult to find a reaspnable middle ground on.